DevsExpo/Xtra-Plugins/README.md

 ### GuideLines
 * No Stealing.
 Please Don't Steal Any Plugins.
 * If You Have Ported The Plugin, Make Sure To Mention Real Creator Of The Plugin.
-* Plugin Should Be Linted Before Creating Pull Request
+* Plugin Should Be Linted Before Creating Pull Request.
+* Make Sure Your Plugin Doesn't Already Exists In Repo.
+* Please Don't Make Duplicate Pull Requests.
+*
 > Thats All, Happy Contributing!